 A podcast host service accommodates the podcast content in a specific location.
 It also automatically inserts the podcaster’s MP3 file into the RSS Extensible Markup Language document to generate the RSS feeds.
 Here are some examples of podcast hosting platforms:

 What is RSS Feed?

 The podcast host generates links for the listeners to listen to a specific podcaster’s MP3 file on the hosting platform.
-These links are known as the RSS feeds.
+These links are known as RSS feeds.

 Submitting to Directories